-We have entered into an underwriting agreement dated on the date of this prospectus with the underwriters named below with respect to the Class B shares of our common stock in this offering (the "Underwriting Agreement").
+We expect to enter into an underwriting agreement dated on the date of this prospectus with the underwriters named below with respect to the Class B shares of our common stock in this offering (the "Underwriting Agreement").
 The underwriters may retain other brokers or dealers to act as sub-agents on its behalf in connection with this offering and may pay any sub-agent a solicitation fee with respect to any securities placed by it.
 Under the terms and subject to the conditions contained in the Underwriting Agreement, we have agreed to issue and sell to the underwriters the number of shares indicated below:

 Name Number of shares

 R.F.
-Lafferty & Co., Inc. 1,300,000
+Lafferty & Co., Inc.

-Revere Securities LLC 800,000
+Revere Securities LLC

-Total 2,100,000
+Total 2,000,000